 1: Steal my laptop and break the 3DES encryption of the key files.
 I would prefer that OpenSSH used something stronger than 3DES (say, AES or Blowfish), but 3DES is going to be fairly strong.
 Brute-force searching for my pass phrase is going to be much easier than finding the 3DES key itself.

-2: Intercept an SSH user authentication session and break the RSA, DSA, or ECC encryption used for that session.
-DSA is limited to a 1024-bit key.
+2: Intercept an SSH user authentication session and break the ECC or RSA encryption used for that session.
 My RSA key is 2048 bits.
 ECDSA is 521 bits, and ED25519 is 256 bits.
 According to a NIST and NSA report on the key lengths in bits for approximately equal resistance to brute-force attacks, 1024-bit DSA is about like 80-bit symmetric (which turns out to be the known limit to 3DES), 2048-bit RSA is about like 112-bit symmetric (the design strength of 3DES), 521-bit ECDSA is about like 256-bit symmetric, and 256-bit ED25519 is about like 128-bit symmetric.

 3: Steal my laptop and do a brute-force search for my

 pass phrase used to generate the 3DES key.